 What?
 So many questions?
 Ugh!

 Won’t that drive down conversions?

-Doing a free graphic design within a day is a lot of work, and they follow up with each client via the phone within 24 hours of delivering, so the last thing they need is thousands of people to call who won’t buy a thing.
+Doing a free graphic design within a day is a lot of work and they follow up with each client via phone within 24 hours of delivering, so the last thing they need is thousands of people to call who won’t buy a thing.

 Instead, their campaign generated around 500 leads, 30 of which turned into subscribers to their $200/mo service.

-Well how about Pedigree?
-Should ring a bell.
-The ones with the dog food.
+Well, how about Pedigree?
+Should ring a bell?
+They’re the folks with the dog food?

 (Image source: SIUC English)